Commensurating HNN-extensions: hierarchical hyperbolicity and biautomaticity: Lattices in the hyperbolic plane and a tree

 Our next task is to show there is a commensurated surface subgroup of $\Gamma$ which is $\calm$-quasiconvex with respect to any biautomatic structure $(B,\calm)$.
 The key fact is that in a biautomatic group the centraliser of a finite set is $\calm$-quasiconvex (see \Cref{thm:qconvex}\ref{it:qconvex-centra}).
 Before this we will need a lemma.

 \begin{lemma} If $\Gamma$ is non-residually finite, then we have a short exact sequence

 where $F$ is fundamental group of a graph of finite groups and $P$ is linear.
 In particular, if $\Gamma$ is torsion-free, then $F$ is a free group.
 In both cases $F$ is infinite, not virtually abelian, and every locally finite subgroup of $F$ is finite. \end{lemma} \begin{proof} Since $\Gamma$ is non-residually finite $\Gamma$ does not admit any faithful linear representation and so $F$ is non-trivial.
 Now, $\Gamma$ splits as a graph of finite-by-Fuchsian groups and each Fuchsian group is isomorphic to its image in $P$.
 It follows that the action of $F$ on $\calt$ has finite stabilisers.
-In particular, $F$ splits as the fundamental group of a graph of finite groups.
+In particular, $F$ is the fundamental group of a graph of finite groups.
 If $\Gamma$ is torsion-free, then each vertex and edge stabiliser of the $F$-action on $\calt$ is trivial.
 It follows that $F$ admits a free action on a tree and so must be free.
 That $P$ is linear follows from the fact $\PSL_2(\RR)$ is linear.

 Since $\Gamma$ is $\CAT(0)$, it has only finitely many conjugacy classes of finite subgroups, implying that any ascending sequence of finite subgroups of $\Gamma$ terminates.
 It follows that $\Gamma$ (and so $F$) has no infinite locally finite subgroups.
-If $F$ was finite then $F$ must act trivially on $\calt$ contradicting the fact $\Gamma<\PSL_2(\RR)\times T$, thus $F$ is infinite.
+We claim that if $F$ was finite then $F$ must act trivially on $\calt$.
+Indeed, if $F$ was finite then it acts on $\calt$ elliptically with fixed point set $\calt^F$ a subtree of $\calt$.
+By normality of $F$ in $\Gamma$, the subtree $\calt^F$ is $\Gamma$-invariant.
+But $\Gamma$ is a uniform lattice and $\calt$ is leafless, so $\Gamma$ acts minimally on $\calt$.
+Thus, $F$ is infinite.
 It remains to show that $F$ is not virtually abelian.